ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/virtual_memory.rst

     hipMemMap(new_ptr, (new_size - padded_size), 0, newAllocHandle, 0);
     hipMemSetAccess(new_ptr, (new_size - padded_size), &accessDesc, 1);

-The code sample above assumes that ``hipMemAddressReserve`` was able to reserve the memory address at the specified location.
+The code sample above assumes that :cpp:func:`hipMemAddressReserve` was able to reserve the memory address at the specified location.
 However, this isn't guaranteed to be true, so you should validate that ``new_ptr`` points to a specific virtual address before using it.